AU-CDS/assignment-3---rnns-for-text-generation-Olihaha/README.md

 ## results
-very computationally intensive therefore only used 1000 of the comments which still took a ton of time. har to think the results are great when running the code a few times, but below i've input some reulsts.
+very computationally intensive therefore only used 1000 of the comments which still took a ton of time. hard to think the results are great when running the code a few times, nevertheless i've still included some results below.

 Generated Text: (input:this is)
 This Is Shades Of Trump Through His Wife Dont Dont Blame The